Limpet Losing its Footing

 © Susan Dorothea White

-An unusual block of sandstone with two distinctive layers of sediment was the inspiration for this sculpture.
-The earth colours and patterns on top resembled a limpet shell, with the white stone beneath being ideal for carving foot bones.
-The idea of a limpet, known for its strong clinging foot, losing its grip is a reflection on the effects of climate change.
+This unusual block of sandstone with two distinctive sections of sediment colour inspired this sculpture.
+The earth colours and patterns on top resemble a limpet shell, while the white stone beneath suits the bones of the foot.
+For a limpet, known for its strong clinging foot, to lose its grip could be caused by the effect of climate change.
 The skeletal foot implies that we humans are not exempt from losing our footing on earth.

 » Back to previous page